 The Grade 6 Activity Day varies from the Discovery Day in allowing students an opportunity to participate in more academic subjects such as Math’s, English, Humanities and Science.
 Students get a feel of classroom life, completing tasks and working with subject specific teachers.

-Our Grade 6 Activity Day is usually held in May each year.
+Our next Grade 6 Activity Day and information sessions will be held in 2023.

 Year 7 – Orientation Day